2022 Hyundai Kona Electric Limited

 The Hyundai Kona Electric, introduced in 2019, is basically an

 electrified version of the standard Kona SUV.
-For 2022, the compact
+In 2022, the compact

-crossover has had a face-lift and taken measures to reduce cabin
+crossover got a face-lift and took measures to reduce cabin noise.

-weight lowers the Kona’s center of gravity, improving its handling, and
+battery’s weight lowers the Kona’s center of gravity, improving

-its 201-hp electric motor provides punchy acceleration and torque.
+its handling, and its powerful electric motor provides punchy

-Other noteworthy qualities include a strong 120 MPGe rating, a decent
+acceleration and torque.
+Other noteworthy qualities include a decent

-258-mile range, and DC fast-charging capability.
-A strong suite of
+range and DC fast-charging capability.
+A full suite of advanced safety

-advanced safety features and heated front seats are standard.
-Leather
+features and heated front seats are standard.
+Leather seating, a

-seating, a power driver’s seat, and a 10-inch infotainment screen are
+power driver’s seat, and a 10-inch infotainment screen are available

 The Kona Electric could use some improvement in a few areas,